kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // the actual state to the cloud.
 Offline device interaction in the edge is possible via twin
 // properties for control/command operations.
 type Twin struct {
-  // Required: The property name for which the expected/actual values are reported.
+	// Required: The property name for which the desired/reported values are specified.
 	// This property should be present in the device model.
-  Name     string    `json:"name,omitempty"`
+	PropertyName string `json:"propertyName,omitempty"`
 	// Required: the expected attribute value for this property.
-  Expected Attribute `json:"expected,omitempty"`
+	Desired Attribute `json:"desired,omitempty"`
 	// Required: the actual attribute value for this property.
-  Actual   Attribute `json:"actual,omitempty"`
+	Reported Attribute `json:"reported,omitempty"`
 }

 // Attribute represents the device property for which an Expected/Actual state can be defined. type Attribute struct {
 	// Required: Describes whether this property is optional or not.
 	Optional string `json:"optional,omitempty"`
 	// Required: The value for this attribute.
 	Value string `json:"value,omitempty"`
 	// Additional metadata like timestamp when the value was reported etc.
 	// +optional
 	Metadata map[string]string `json:"metadata,omitempty"`
 }

 // +genclient